-- [1] The Building Practitioners Board (the Board) received a complaint from [Omitted] into the conduct of Malcolm Wolfgram, Licensed Building Practitioner (the Respondent) in relation to building work at [Omitted]. - [2] On 31 March 2016 the complainant gave notice to the Board that she wanted to withdraw her compliant.
-On 12 May 2016 the Board considered the withdrawal and resolved to continue with the matter as a Board Inquiry. - [3] The Respondent is a Licensed Building Practitioner with a Carpentry Licence issued 25 October 2012. - [4] The Board has considered the inquiry under the provisions of Part 4 of the Act and the Building Practitioners (Complaints and Disciplinary Procedures) Regulations 2008 (the Regulations). - [5] The following Board Members were present at the hearing:
+- [1] The Complainant lodged a complaint with the Building Practitioners Board (the Board) on 10 August 2016 in respect of Jason Tawhai, Licensed Building Practitioner (the Respondent). - [2] The complaint alleged that the Respondent has, in relation to building work at [omitted] failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an owner-builder) or supervise, or has carried out (other than as an owner-builder) or supervised, (as the case may be), to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1) (s 317(1)(da)(ii) of the Act). - [3] The Respondent is a Licensed Building Practitioner with a Carpentry Licence issued 13 June 2014. - [4] The Board has considered the complaint under the provisions of Part 4 of the Act and the Building Practitioners (Complaints and Disciplinary Procedures) Regulations 2008 (the Regulations). - [5] The following Board Members were present at the hearing:

-Chris Preston Chair(Presiding) Layperson Brian Nightingale Board Member Registered Quantity Surveyor and Registered Construction Manager Mel Orange Board Member Legal Member appointed under s 345(3) of the Act Robin Dunlop Board Member Retired Professional Engineer
+Chris Preston Chair(Presiding) Layperson

+Mel Orange Board Member Legal Member appointed under s 345(3) of the Act